rpy2/rpy2/doc/source/rinterface.rst

 'package:utils'

 .. note::
-   There is a gotcha: the base package does not have a name.
+   Unfortunately this does not generalize to all cases: the base package does not have a name.

    >>> wherefrom('get').do_slot('name')[0]
    Traceback (most recent call last):